Goldfish: No More Attacks on Ethereum?!: with Overlay Gadgets

-\begin{theorem}[Ebb-and-flow property] \Goldfish combined with accountability gadgets satisfies the ebb-and-flow property given by Definition~\ref{def:ebbandflow}. \end{theorem} \begin{proof} We first show the property \textbf{P1}, namely, the accountable safety and liveness of the accountable, final prefix ledger $\chainacc$ under partial synchrony in the sleepy model.
-By \cite[Theorem 3]{aadilemma}, $\chainacc$ provides accountable safety with resilience $n/3$ except with probability $\negl(\lambda)$ under partial synchrony in the sleepy model.
-By Lemma~\ref{thm:healing}, under the same model, the available ledger $\chainacc$ regains safety and liveness after round $\max(\GAT,\GST) + \Delta + 2\Tcp+3\Delta(\kappa+1)$.
-Using this fact and Lemma~\ref{thm:liveness-lemma}, we can state that $\chainacc$ satisfies liveness after round $\max(\GAT,\GST) + \Delta + \Tcp+3\Delta(\kappa+1)$ with transaction confirmation time $\Tconf = \Theta(\kappa^2)$ with overwhelming probability.
+\begin{proof}[Proof of \thmref{ebb-and-flow-formalized}] We first show the property \textbf{P1}, namely, the accountable safety and liveness of the accountable, final prefix ledger $\chainacc$ under partial synchrony in the sleepy model.
+By \cite[Thm.~3]{aadilemma}, $\chainacc$ provides accountable safety with resilience $n/3$ except with probability $\negl(\lambda)$ under partial synchrony in the sleepy model.
+By \lemref{healing}, under the same model, the available ledger $\chainava$ is secure after round $\max(\GAT,\GST) + \Delta + 2\Tcheckpoint$.
+Using this fact and \lemref{liveness-lemma}, we can state that, w.o.p., $\chainacc$ satisfies liveness after round $\max(\GAT,\GST) + \Delta + 2\Tcheckpoint$ with transaction confirmation time $\Tconf = \Theta(\kappa^2)$.